ryouze/header-warden/README.md

 header-warden --help
 ```

-If a verbose (`--verbose|-v`) flag is provided, the program outputs debug information, including the comparison of before, and after removing whitespace, categorization of lines, and the encoding of the function names when creating URLs.
+If the verbose (`--verbose|-v`) flag is provided, the program outputs debug information, including the comparison of before, and after removing whitespace, categorization of lines, and the encoding of the function names when creating URLs.

 ```bash
 header-warden main.cpp --verbose